Styles

 Organizing styles

-It is a good practice to organize styles into categories similar to those shown in the figure below.
+It is a good practice to organize styles into groups similar to those shown in the figure below.

-To divide your styles into categories, consider the following format of style names:
+To organize your styles into groups, consider the following format of style names:

-Category name / Subcategory name / Style name
+Group name / Subgroup name / Style name

 For example, to organize your styles of backgrounds, you can give them the following names: